-In September 1863, Confederate General Braxton Bragg’s Army of Tennessee was attempting to recapture Chattanooga, Tennessee from Federal forces by besieging the city.
+In September 1863, Confederate General Braxton Bragg and his Army of Tennessee were attempting to recapture Chattanooga, Tennessee from Federal forces by besieging the city.
 Union leaders responded by sending Major General Ulysses S. Grant and reinforcements to Chattanooga with orders to break the siege.
 After establishing a new supply line into the city, Grant ordered a breakout offensive in late November that successfully drove Bragg’s army back into northern Georgia.
-With the “Gateway to the South” secured, Union forces were well situated to launch an offensive aimed at capturing Atlanta.
+With the “Gateway to the South” secured, Union forces prepared to launch an offensive aimed at capturing Atlanta.

-Following the breakout at Chattanooga, Grant was promoted to the special rank of Lieutenant General and placed in command of all Union armies.
-Grant moved his headquarters to Washington, DC, leaving his trusted subordinate, Major General William T. Sherman, in command of Federal operations in the Western Theater.
-Grant’s primary military strategy was a coordinated effort to attack and defeat the two main Confederate armies in the field, Robert E. Lee’s Army of Northern Virginia in the east, and Joseph E. Johnston’s Army of Tennessee in the west.
-On May 5, 1864, Grant launched his Overland Campaign against Lee in Virginia.
-Two days later, Sherman launched his Atlanta Campaign in the West.
+Following the breakout at Chattanooga, President Abraham Lincoln promoted Grant to the special rank of lieutenant general and placed him in command of all Union armies.
+Grant moved his headquarters to Washington, DC, leaving his trusted subordinate, Major General William T. Sherman, in command of federal operations in the Western Theater.
+Grant’s primary military strategy was a coordinated effort to attack and defeat the two main Confederate armies in the field, the Army of Northern Virginia in the east, under the command of Robert E. Lee, and Bragg’s Army of Tennessee in the west.
+On May 5, 1864, Grant launched his Overland Campaign in Virginia.
+Two days later, Sherman opened his Atlanta Campaign in the West.

 After evacuating Atlanta, Hood reorganized his forces at Lovejoy’s Station, south of Atlanta, and Sherman chose not to pursue.
-On September 21, Hood moved north to Palmetto, Georgia, where he met with Confederate President Davis on September 25.
-Davis and Hood devised a plan that would have Hood’s 39,000 soldiers move north toward Chattanooga, destroying Sherman’s supply lines back to Tennessee along the way.
-Sherman was alerted to Hood’s intentions when Davis foolishly revealed the plan in a series of speeches on his way back to the Confederate capital at Richmond.
-Sherman responded by sending Major General George H. Thomas to Nashville on September 29, to organize all of the Union troops in Tennessee.
-He also sent troops to reinforce the garrison at Chattanooga.
+On September 21, 1864, Hood moved north to Palmetto, Georgia, where he met with President Davis on September 25.
+Davis and Hood devised a plan to have Hood’s 39,000 soldiers move north toward Chattanooga, destroying Sherman’s supply lines back to Tennessee along the way.
+Sherman learned of Hood’s intentions when Davis foolishly revealed the plan in a series of speeches on his way back to the Confederate capital at Richmond.
+Sherman responded by sending Major General George H. Thomas to Nashville on September 29, 1864, to organize all the Union troops in Tennessee.
+Sherman also sent troops to reinforce the garrison at Chattanooga.

 During October, Hood’s infantry and Major General Joseph Wheeler’s cavalry conducted a series of raids along the Western & Atlantic Railroad, Sherman’s main supply line from Chattanooga to Atlanta.
-Sherman’s army quickly repaired the damage but was not able to keep pace with the faster moving Rebels.
+Sherman’s soldiers quickly repaired the damage, but they could not keep pace with the faster-moving Confederates.

-By late October, Sherman convinced Grant that his time would be better spent making Georgia howl on his March to the Sea than by chasing Hood around the South.
-Consequently, Sherman turned the pursuit of Hood over to Thomas and about 60,000 soldiers, 30,000 of whom were in the Nashville area.
-The other 30,000, commanded by Major General John M. Schofield, were moving north to join Thomas.
-At the same time, Hood moved into northern Alabama and focused his attention on Tennessee, hoping to defeat Thomas before the two Northern armies could be united.
+By late October, Sherman convinced Grant to let him “make Georgia howl” by allowing him to march to Savannah rather than chasing Hood around the South.
+Grant agreed, and Sherman turned the pursuit of Hood over to Thomas and about 60,000 soldiers, 30,000 of whom were in the Nashville area.
+The other 30,000, commanded by Major General John M. Schofield, moved north from Georgia to join Thomas.

 After waiting to join forces with Major General Nathan Bedford Forrest’s cavalry, Hood left Alabama on November 21, 1864.
 His goal was Columbia, Tennessee, about midway between Thomas’s army in Nashville and Schofield’s army at Pulaski, about 75 miles south of Nashville.
 Anticipating Hood’s intentions, Schofield raced to Columbia, arriving just hours ahead of the Confederates on November 24.
 There, the Federals blocked Hood’s advance for five days by controlling an important bridge over the Duck River.

 On November 28, Hood found a way across the Duck River east of Columbia.
 In danger of being outflanked, Schofield began to fall back toward Franklin.
 Hood’s army attacked Schofield’s forces at Spring Hill, ten miles north of Columbia as the Northerners withdrew.
 After a series of command blunders, Hood ended the attack after dark.
-During the night, Schofield safely moved his entire army and supply train along the main turnpike past the sleeping Rebels.
+During the night, Schofield safely moved his entire army and supply train along the main turnpike past the sleeping Confederates.
 The movement did not go entirely undetected, but inexplicably, neither Hood nor any subordinate officers took any action to stop the Federal evacuation.
-By the morning of November 30, Schofield’s army was safely in Franklin, where the men engaged in building breastworks in a semi-circle in front of the town, but they had their backs to the Harpeth River.
-Here they awaited Hood’s next assault.
+By the morning of November 30, Schofield had escaped Hood’s grasp.